-- 1. Better collaboration between ORS, WIOA partners and the Workforce Development System through communication, information sharing, meetings, and training. - 2.
-Collaboration with the Workforce Development System to improve service delivery to Cape Verdean, American Indica/Alaskan Native, Pacific Islander/Native Hawaiian and Asian - 3.
-Dissemination and/or awareness of resources available through the workforce development system and increased awareness of employer resources - 4.
-Increased outreach to individuals with behavioral health concerns, those who are deaf/hard of hearing, and those with communication disorders and respiratory disabilities are the most unserved/underserved by the Workforce Development System. - (D) Youth with disabilities, including students with disabilities and their need for pre-employment transition services.
-Include an assessment of the needs of individuals with disabilities for transition career services and pre-employment transition services, and the extent to which such services are coordinated with transition services provided under IDEA.
+- 1. Better collaboration between ORS, WIOA partners and the Workforce Development System through communication, information sharing, meetings, and training.
+In these collaborative efforts, identify and develop services and training to assist individuals with disabilities who the CSNA results identified as being in underserved or minority populations. - 2.
+Additional collaboration with the Workforce Development System to improve service delivery to Cape Verdean, American Indica/Alaskan Native, Pacific Islander/Native Hawaiian and Asian. - 3.
+Dissemination and/or awareness of resources available through the workforce development system and increased awareness of employer resources. - 4.
+Increased outreach to individuals with behavioral health concerns, those who are deaf/hard of hearing, and those with communication disorders and respiratory disabilities are the most unserved/underserved by the Workforce Development System.